OSAS/rh-events/2013/OpenStackSummitHongKong.md

 ## Location: Hong Kong
 ## Date: November 6 - 8 2013

+The OpenStack Summit, November 5-8, 2013, brings together the brightest technical minds to discuss the future of cloud computing.
+With OpenStack software quickly gaining adoption around the world, the Summit will feature case studies, visionary keynotes, hands-on workshops and technical sessions for cloud operators and developers.

 For more information, check out the website at <http://www.openstack.org/summit/openstack-summit-hong-kong-2013/>

 ## Ceilometer+Heat=Alarming